-If you want extra protection against slippage, you can add non-skid decorative vinyl color flakes while it is still wet.
+If you want extra protection against slippage, add non-skid decorative vinyl color flakes while it is still wet.
 Depending on how much coverage you want, you may need an additional epoxy top coat to seal in the color chips.

 Drying time might vary depending on your area’s climate.
 Allow your new epoxy garage floor to cure for about one month before doing any heavy-duty tasks that may scratch the floor.

 What Is Polyaspartic Coating?

 Polyaspartic is aliphatic polyurea, a mixture of ester and other components.
 It’s a newer type of floor coating, becoming popular as a corrosion-resistant component.

 Like epoxy coatings, polyaspartic is a two-part system, mixing resin with a catalyst to cure it into a durable coating.

 Polyaspartic floor coating is an excellent alternative to epoxy, though it does have its disadvantages.

 Polyaspartic takes considerably less time to dry and emits fewer gases than epoxy, making it a more versatile alternative and easier for amateurs to install.

 Applying a polyaspartic coating without additives gives a clear, glossy finish that won’t yellow over time.
 Most homeowners prefer it for that ‘wet look,’ even though the floor is completely dry.

 Like epoxy, you can add unique colors and a non-slip texture to your garage floor.